 Realize your own projects at TU Munich - Live out your DIY passion

-Probably all E-technology students have dreamed of starting their own DIY project, whether it is a small experimental circuit or building their own robot.
-Without this creativity and desire to create something new, we wouldn’t be proper engineers.
-The biggest obstacle is often the equipment - one often hesitates to invest in expensive equipment unless one is sure of one’s abilities.
-Additionally, the space in the dorm (or the money) is often not sufficient to set up one’s own workshop.
-The good news is that this isn’t necessary, because in addition to the well-known programs such as eCARus, Daedalus or Adveisor, TUM also offers a number of opportunities to implement your own projects in reality.
-However, these opportunities are often hidden on the homepages of faculties, departments or student councils, so that one often doesn’t even hear about them, even though they often represent a very fast, professional and above all inexpensive alternative to other commercial service providers.
-Therefore, we have compiled this list of the best ways to implement your own DIY projects at TUM.
+Probably all electrical engineering students have dreamed of setting up their own DIY project.
+Be it a small experimental circuit or the first robot you build yourself.
+Without this creativity and the desire to create something new, we wouldn’t be real engineers.
+The biggest obstacle is often the equipment, often you simply don’t dare to buy expensive equipment until you’re sure of what you’re doing.
+Or there simply isn’t enough space in the hall of residence (or money) to set up your own workshop.
+The good news is that you don’t have to, because in addition to programs such as eCARus, Daedalus or Adveisor, TUM also offers a whole range of options for turning your own projects into reality.
+However, these options are often well hidden on the homepages of schools, chairs or student councils, so that you often don’t even notice them, although they often represent a very fast, professional and, above all, inexpensive alternative to other commercial service providers.
+That’s why we have compiled this list with a few options for implementing your own DIY projects at TUM.

 E-Lab #